Brief biographies of Bullitt Foundation staff.

 Neelima is a 2005 American German Marshall Fund Fellow and a 2004 World Affairs Council Fellow.
 She earned her Masters’ of Public Administration at the University of Washington’s Daniel J. Evans School of Public Affairs in 2002 and was a guest instructor for a grant proposal writing class at the School in 2006.

-Colleen Walsh is the new Administrative and Grants Assistant at the Bullitt Foundation.
+Colleen Walsh is the Bullitt Foundation's Operations Manager.
 Originally from Virginia, Colleen started making her way out west upon her college graduation when she joined the Jesuit Volunteer Corps, NW working in Missoula, Montana as a children’s advocate at the local YWCA and at the Missoula Food Bank.
 The extraordinary access to the wilderness that Missoula offered enticed her to stay for seven years after her year long volunteer experience.
 Colleen primarily worked in Child and Family Mental Health, utilizing the wilderness and outdoor activities in her therapies.
 She went on to earn her Masters in Social Work from the University of Montana- Go Griz!
 When she moved to Seattle in 2004, Colleen fought for the educational equity of youth in foster care as an Educational Advocate for Treehouse.
 After a rewarding career in social work, Colleen is thrilled to be a part of an organization that champions innovative and sustainable environmental and natural solutions for our Northwest corner of the world.

-In her free time, Colleen finds balance through her yoga practice, running, tennis and exploring the outdoors with her lovable chocolate lab, Guinness.
+In her free time, Colleen finds balance through her yoga practice, running, tennis and exploring the outdoors.

 Steven Whitney, Program Officer